 Tortellini is associated with the central Emilia-Romagna region, particularly the cities of Bologna and Modena.

 Legend has it that the goddess Venus stayed at an inn in the town of Castelfranco Emilia.
 The innkeeper tried to spy on her beauty through a keyhole, but all he could see was her navel and was inspired to make pasta in this shape.
+While in Bologna enjoying your tortellini, make sure to check out the top things to do in Bologna.

 Whether you spell it lasagne or lasagna, this layered pasta dish has to be one of the most famous Italian dishes on the planet.
 A stack of pasta sheets, ragu, béchamel sauce, and cheese, lasagna is believed to be one of the oldest types of pasta – dating back to the Middle Ages.